Frederick Douglass: Final years in Washington, D.C.

 At the 1888 Republican National Convention, Douglass became the first African American to receive a vote for President of the United States in a major party's roll call vote.
 That year, Douglass spoke at Claflin College, a historically black college in Orangeburg, South Carolina, and the state's oldest such institution.

 Many African Americans, called Exodusters, escaped the Klan and racially discriminatory laws in the South by moving to Kansas, where some formed all-black towns to have a greater level of freedom and autonomy.
 Douglass favored neither this nor the Back-to-Africa movement.
 He thought the latter resembled the American Colonization Society, which he had opposed in his youth.
 In 1892, at an Indianapolis conference convened by Bishop Henry McNeal Turner, Douglass spoke out against the separatist movements, urging African Americans to stick it out.
 He made similar speeches as early as 1879 and was criticized both by fellow leaders and some audiences, who even booed him for this position.
 Speaking in Baltimore in 1894, Douglass said, "I hope and trust all will come out right in the end, but the immediate future looks dark and troubled.
 I cannot shut my eyes to the ugly facts before me."

-President Harrison appointed Douglass as the United States's minister resident and consul-general to the Republic of Haiti and Chargé d'affaires for Santo Domingo in 1889, but Douglass resigned the commission in July 1891 when it became apparent that the American President was intent upon gaining permanent access to Haitian territory regardless of that country's desires.
+In 1889, President Benjamin Harrison appointed Douglass as the United States's minister resident (effectively the U.S. ambassador) and consul-general to the Republic of Haiti, and Chargé d'affaires for neighboring Santo Domingo.
+However, Douglass resigned the commission in July 1891 after it became apparent that President Harrison was intent upon gaining permanent access to Haitian territory regardless of that country's desires.
 In 1892, Haiti made Douglass a co-commissioner of its pavilion at the World's Columbian Exposition in Chicago.

 In 1892, Douglass constructed rental housing for blacks, now known as Douglass Place, in the Fells Point area of Baltimore.
 The complex still exists, and in 2003 was listed on the National Register of Historic Places.